MC Magic

-Marco Cardenas (born 29 June 1967), better known by his stage name MC Magic, is an Mexican-born American rapper, songwriter and record producer known for singing and rapping, both in English and Spanish.
-He is also known for taking all credit for NB Rydaz title in which rappers Dos and Zigzag curently own by copyright.
+Marco Cardenas (born June 29, 1977), better known by his stage name MC Magic, is a Mexican-born American rapper, singer and songwriter known for singing and rapping, both in English and Spanish.
+He is also the founder of NastyBoy Records which he launched in 1990, and the hip hop group NB Ridaz (initially known as Nastyboy Klick).

 Background

 Early life

-MC Magic was born Marco Cardenas on June 29, 1967, in Nogales, Sonora, Mexico.
-At the age of five, his family immigrated to the United States and Cardenas grew up in Phoenix, Arizona.
-At the age of thirteen, his friend Rob taught him to play the drum machine and Cardenas began working as a Dj.
-He graduated from Agua Fria High School in 1985.
+MC Magic was born Marco Cardenas on June 29, 1977, in Nogales, Sonora, Mexico.
+At the age of five, his family immigrated to the United States and Cardenas grew up in Avondale, Arizona.
+At the age of thirteen, his friend Rob taught him to play the drum machine and Cardenas began working as a DJ.
+He graduated from Agua Fria High School in 1995.